Reisen/Bruh/README.md

 # README
-Bruh is an IRC bot written in Python 3.
-Originally standalone; Bruh is now a collection of plugins for the [Walnut] IRC router.
-This repository comes with two plugins: the bot itself and an optional web server that presents the bots database showing several items like statistics, channel quotes, and general help information.
+Bruh is an IRC plugin for [Walnut] written in Python 3.
+It implements most plugins from the [old standalone] IRC bot.
+It was created just to run mostly as a code execution bot on Rizon's #c++ channel.
+I use it to play with libraries so It's not the easiest bot to setup.
+If you definitely want to run it however check the requirements below and follow the instructions.

 # Requirements
-The old bot with no dependencies can still be found under the 'old-base' git branch on this repository.
-This bot now needs a whole bunch of shit to get setup, so if you want a simple bot, use old bruh or another bot.
+*Note: The old bot can still be found [here.][old standalone]* To run the bot, the following are required.
+Walnut should automatically be cloned along with this repository so as long as you have GHC, it should build with the setup script.

 Required:
 * [Walnut]